hiroki-repo/np21w4umeviawin86emu/README.md

 # np21w4umeviawin86emu
-is a user mode emulation for the win86emu
+is a emulator for user mode emulation for the win86emu